-The stern flap performance improvements observed are up the 5.5% of resistance reduction, similar to what was detected in Cumming et al. [3].
-Anyway, has to be taken into account, as stated before, that the original hull is already provided by the stern wedge and so the improvement values cannot be directly compared with the improvement results suggested in Karafiath et al. [2] and Cusanelli [4].
+The stern flap performance improvements observed are up the 5.5% of the original resistance reduction, similar to what was detected in Cumming et al. [3].
+In any case has to be taken into account, as stated before, that the original hull is already provided by the stern wedge and so the improvement values cannot be directly compared with the improvement results suggested in Karafiath et al. [2] and Cusanelli [4].

 At low speeds (Fr < 0.25) the increase of resistance due to the stern flap is not negligible, in particular for the stern flap with AoA = 8.0 deg at heavy displacement condition.
-So, based on a trade-off analysis considering all the speed range of the vessel, the stern flap with AoA = 12.5 deg is more cost-effective in terms of power-saving.
+So, based on a trade-off analysis considering all the speed range of the vessel, the stern flap with AoA = 12.5 deg is more cost-effective in terms of powersaving.
+Then two self-propulsion tests (at heavy displacement) have been carried out (one with the stern flap with AoA = 12.5 deg and one without) to determine the advantages in terms of "delivered power to the propeller (P_D)".
+The results, graphically summarized in terms of delivered power percentage reduction in Figure 9, show that the advantages are confirmed also in this case and they are even better than the advantages detected for the effective power; this is due to the modifications in the astern water flow generated by the stern flap that allows a general improvement of Quasi Propulsive Coefficient (QPC).